ChainAgnostic/CAIPs/CAIPs/caip-122.md

 ### Namespace Specification

-A namespace specification _must_ provide:
+A namespace specification _MUST_ provide:

 1. signing algorithm, or multitude of those,
 2. accompanied by `type` strings that designate each signing algorithm,